ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Device Type - Optional
    * Language Code - Mandatory
 2. If the mandatory input parameters are missing, system throws the appropriate message.
-1. If the input parameters contains only Language Code:
+1. If the input parameters contain only Language Code:
    * The response contains all the list of devices for all device types against the Languages code received
-4. If the input parameters contains both Device Type and Language Code:
+4. If the input parameters contain both Device Type and Language Code:
    * The response  contains the list of devices against the Languages code for that Device Type only
-5. After validation, the above listed parameters system responds with appropriate message if data does not exist against the Language code/Device Type received.
+5. After validation, the above listed parameters system responds with an appropriate message if data does not exist against the Language code/Device Type received.
-1. Validates if the response contains the following attributes for each Device ID, if the input parameters contains only Language Code:
+1. Validates if the response contains the following attributes for each Device ID, if the input parameters contain only Language Code:
    * Device ID - Mandatory
    * Machine Name - Mandatory
    * Mac Address - Mandatory